shubham-programmerr/shubham-programmerr/README.md

 * **🚀 FloatChat (AI-Powered Data Analysis)**: Led the development of an AI chat application for the Smart India Hackathon to analyze oceanographic data using a RAG pipeline (Llama 3.1) and Streamlit.
 * **🆔 Anon Aadhaar Researcher**: Architecting secure, anonymous authentication modules via the Anon Aadhaar SDK.
 * **🤖 Obstacle-Avoiding Robot**: Constructed and programmed an autonomous robot using an Arduino UNO and ultrasonic sensors.
-* **🧠 Digit Recognition Model**: Trained a high-accuracy neural network for MNIST classification using TensorFlow and Keras.
+* **🧠 Digit Recognition Model**: Trained a high-accuracy neural network for handwritten digit classification (MNIST) using TensorFlow and Keras.
 * **🎮 Jumble Word Game**: Built a Flutter puzzle game with timer-based challenges using Stateful Widgets and Shared Preferences.

 ---